github/opensource.guide/_articles/best-practices.md

 ### Require tests and other checks to improve the quality of your code

 > I believe that tests are necessary for all code that people work on.
-If the code was fully and perfectly correct, it wouldn’t need changes – we only write code when something is wrong, whether that’s “It crashes” or “It lacks such-and-such a feature”.
-And regardless of the changes you’re making, tests are essential for catching any regressions you might accidentally introduce. - @edunham, ["Rust's Community Automation"](http://edunham.net/2016/09/27/rust_s_community_automation.html)
+If the code was fully and perfectly correct, it wouldn't need changes – we only write code when something is wrong, whether that's "It crashes" or "It lacks such-and-such a feature".
+And regardless of the changes you're making, tests are essential for catching any regressions you might accidentally introduce. - @edunham, ["Rust's Community Automation"](http://edunham.net/2016/09/27/rust_s_community_automation.html)

 One of the most important ways you can automate your project is by adding tests.
 Tests help contributors feel confident that they won't break anything.
 They also make it easier for you to review and accept contributions quickly.
 The more responsive you are, the more engaged your community can be.